mystyrust/quaranteen/README.md

 # About
-* Just the raw html and css for [tired quaranteens](https://archiveofourown.org/works/27314074/chapters/66735937), a social media themed Danny Phantom fanfic hosted.
+* Just the raw html and css for [tired quaranteens](https://archiveofourown.org/works/27314074/chapters/66735937), a social media themed Danny Phantom fanfic hosted on ao3.
 I had an imagination and I decided to make that everyone's problem.
 * AO3 friendly css.
 * Base Fic is in Quaranteens folder.
 OtherHtml folder has some sprinkles of coding for other fics.
 If you've noticed reused twitter usernames, it's because I reused my twitter template (a twitter cinematic universe lmao).
 * Other folder and Tabs folder have some css experiments I was messing around with. tabs3-3 is the most successful exp so far.